 Adding Users & Organizing Teams

-Once you’ve added many users to the platform you may want to Organize your users into teams.
-Teams will help when it comes to distributing incoming Contacts to the right users.
+After adding multiple Users to the platform, you may want to Organize your Users into teams.
+Teams will help when it comes to distributing incoming Contacts to the right Users.

 Contacts Assignment: Manual Assignment